 The language you use when addressing a group of lawyers should differ from the one you use for engineers.
 It will also be different when writing to finance professionals.

-Carefully choose the words you use, the content, and the level of explanation according to your target audience.
+Carefully choose the words you use, the content, word count and the level of explanation according to your target audience.
 It would be best to be as formal as possible while being concise.
 Do not forget that they must scan it to know the necessary parts.

 Catchy Introduction